-Each initially-approved charter school works with the Office of Charter Schools (OCS) to submit a final RTO progress report to the Charter School Advisory Board (CSAB) ten to twelve weeks prior to the start of the school's first operational year.
+Each initially approved charter school works with the Office of Charter Schools (OCS) to submit a final RTO progress report to the Charter School Advisory Board (CSAB) ten to twelve weeks prior to the start of the school's first operational year.
 The CSAB uses this report as the basis for determining whether to recommend the school's approval to open to the SBE.

-The RTO Progress Report provides a framework to help an initially-approved charter school's lead administrator and board develop required plans and procedures for the school.
+The RTO Progress Report provides a framework to help an initially approved charter school's lead administrator and board develop required plans and procedures for the school.
 The framework also serves as a marketing tool that the school can use to demonstrate its readiness to prospective students, parents, and the community.
-If a school is unable to meet the RTO standards or requirements stipulated in the charter agreement, the opening of the school could be postponed by one year or, if the circumstances are serious enough, the charter could be revoked under § 115C 218.95.
+If a school is unable to meet the RTO standards or requirements stipulated in the charter agreement, the opening of the school could be postponed by one year or, the school will not be authorized to open.
+In some cases, a charter may be revoked. § 115C 218.95.